sjhobler/sjhobler.github.io/index.markdown

 author_profile: true
 ---

-### Biography
+**Biography**

-I am a 2nd year PhD student at the London School of Economics.
+I am a 4th year PhD student at the London School of Economics.
 My research interests are in macroeconomics.

 For a brief CV see [here]({{ site.baseurl }}{% link /files/CV.pdf %}).